sjtuyinjie/Ground-Fusion2/README.md

 ## Notice 📢
 ### News

+## News
+- **🔥`2026/06/14`**: We are excited to release a preview version of **[Ultra-Fusion](https://github.com/sjtuyinjie/Ultra-Fusion)** system,which unifies WIO, VIO, LIO, and LVIO in one configurable optimization framework, with optional wheel/GNSS fusion and online calibration.

-**2025.06.16:** Our paper has been accepted to IROS 2025!
+- **2025.06.16:** Our paper has been accepted to IROS 2025!
-All datasets and code will be released soon — stay tuned!